good-labs/good-labs.github.io/docs/projects/human-menu.md

 Humans use lists and suggestions to reduce cognitive load.
-Instead of offering a list of YouTube videos, endlessly scrolling social media posts, or phone apps, the Human Menu provides a selection of real world "human" options.
+Instead of offering a list of YouTube videos, endlessly scrolling social media posts, or phone apps, the Human Menu provides a selection of real world "human" options such as "Call your Mom," or "Do a puzzle."

 ## Project Plan